DoubleTrio/more-items/README.md

 **(\*\*)** - The item is not functional yet and should not be used

 Currently, Weakness Policy and Snowball activate even if you have maxed stats

+The items have not been localized to other languages.